guiwitz/napari-serialcellpose/README.md

     pip install cellpose

 **Note that it is important to install pytorch before cellpose, otherwise cellpose will install non-GPU dependencies.**

+### Plugin Updates

+To update the plugin, you only need to activate the existing environment and install the new version:

+    conda activate serialcellpose
+    pip install git+https://github.com/guiwitz/napari-serialcellpose.git -U

 ## Usage: segmentation